LLNL/camp/docs/sphinx/user_guide/feature/resource.rst

 Generic vs. Specific Camp Resources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Camp has two different types of Resources: generic and specific.
+Camp has two different types of Resources: generic (aka. type-erased) and specific (aka. typed).
+The generic (type-erased) resources work by holding a shared pointer to the base implementation of a resource
+with virtual methods that call the same methods on the specific (typed) resource.

 A specific resource is created with:

 .. code-block:: cpp